joshuk/joshee-jekyll/_work/josh.ee.md

 date: 04/2020
 description: A surprisingly long run down of the process behind making this website, what it's made with and how it works.
-image_small: ''
+image_small: /assets/img/post/joshee/joshee_sm.png
-image_large: ''
+image_large: /assets/img/post/joshee/joshee_lg.png
-published: false
+published: true

 ---
 I created my portfolio website around June 2020 to house both my work as a developer as well as any other little things that I wanted to show off or talk about.